worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

 November brought the first frost to Pasadena and increasing tension at mission control.
 Both Voyagers were functioning perfectly, executing their missions exactly as planned.
-But Sarah noticed more closed-door meetings.
+But Liv noticed more closed-door meetings.
 More secure phone calls.
 More people she didn't recognize showing up in the building.

 And she noticed Dr. Roth watching her.

 It started subtly.
-Roth would be in the break room when Sarah arrived.
-Or walking past Sarah's console just a bit too often.
+Roth would be in the break room when Liv arrived.
+Or walking past Liv's console just a bit too often.
 Or asking casual questions: "How are you finding the work, Ms. Chen?"
 "Learning a lot?"
 "Anything unusual you've noticed?"

 That last question came in early December.
-Sarah was filing power consumption reports when Roth appeared beside her desk.
+Liv was filing power consumption reports when Roth appeared beside her desk.

 "Ms. Chen.
 A moment?"